I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “I’m sure you do.
 I’m saying I doubt you’ve ever made them or seen them made.
 Can you just check if you carry it?
 I don’t want to go to another store.”

 He put his cell phone to his ear and looked at me.
-Then he said a few words I didn’t understand, his voice was quiet but tense.
+Then he said a few words I didn’t understand, his voice was quiet.
 He put the phone back on the counter.

 “He will come out.”